 What I'm most proud of

 I’m very proud to be part of a team at Herts where I can be open about my identity and feel so supported.
 I am also proud of the respectful culture we have within the LGBTQ+ staff network, filled with fantastic people.
+We have also recently launched the new LGBTQ+ mentoring scheme for staff and students where mentees receive personalised support to help them achieve their potential.

 What more can we do?